rabidang3ls/AzureTemplates/ubuntuDnmap/README.md

 ```

 Get the public IP addresses of the newly created VMs with the following command (depending on the number of VMs in your azure subscription, this command can take a while.
 I've got 35 VMs and it takes about 32 seconds to complete):

 `azure vm list-ip-address | grep data | grep dnmapVM | awk '{print $4}'`

 It is possible to add commands to the server after it is started.
-Ensure you append to the nmapCommands.txt file and DO NOT overwrite.
+SSH into the server with private ip of 10.0.0.4 and ensure you append to the ips.txt file and DO NOT overwrite.
 Do something like the following:

-`echo "nmap 8.8.8.8 -sT -oA 8.8.8.8" >> nmapCommands.txt`
+`echo "nmap 8.8.8.8 -sT -oA 8.8.8.8" >> ips.txt`